deluan/zsh-in-docker/README.md

 ## Notes

-- As a side-effect, this script also installs `git` and `curl` in your image, if they are not available
+- This scripts install requires `git` and `curl` to work properly.
+If your `Dockerfile` uses root as the main user, it should be fine.
+If not, make sure you install the `sudo` package OR `git` and `curl` before calling this script
 - By default this script install the `powerlevel10k` theme, as it is one of the fastest and most customizable themes available for zsh.
 If you want the default Oh My Zsh theme, uses the option `-t robbyrussell`